-The executive director of the Board of Pardons and Paroles, William Segrest, is one of sixteen members of the Commission who were appointed to represent the judicial, executive, and legislative branches of government, related state agencies, academia, victims, and defendants.
+The executive director of the Board of Pardons and Paroles, Cynthia Dillard, is one of sixteen members of the Commission who were appointed to represent the judicial, executive, and legislative branches of government, related state agencies, academia, victims, and defendants.
+Assistant Directors Eddie Cook and Robert Oakes are on the Legislative and Sentencing Standards Advisory Committees.
 Parole officers from within the agency have been assigned to Commission subcommittees to examine and make recommendations regarding sentencing structure, alternatives to incarceration, potential legislation, and technology.
 Officers have assisted the Commission in having legislation passed to enable the Commission to obtain research information, and many of the officers and clerical staff have worked to obtain and provide that information from department files to the Commission for their research projects.
 Officers have also worked to help establish and pass the Voluntary Sentencing Standards Act and the corresponding worksheets.

 Many officers are the individuals assigned by the sentencing judges to complete and submit the worksheets prior to sentencing.